Basketball Drills

 3-Man Weave

-Star Passing
+Star Passing (5 spots)

-Outlet and Fill Lanes
+Outlet & Fill Lanes

-Wrap Pass Around a Defender
+Wrap Pass Around Defender

 Defense Drills and the 5 D's of Basketball

 Defense is half the game.
 Strong defense at any level is equal parts mindset and skill.
 The 5 D's capture the mindset; the drills below build the physical skills (stance, slides, closeouts, help rotations) that turn effort into stops.
 Drill defense as much as you drill offense and you will outscore better-talented teams.
+For a deeper defense-only library, see our Basketball Defense Drills collection of 19 drills covering stance, on-ball, help-side, closeouts, and team shell.

 What Are the 5 D's of Basketball?